14 Performance

 tar_watch_ui() and tar_watch_server() make this functionality available to other apps through a Shiny module.

-Profiling tools like proffer figure out specific places where code runs slowly.
+Profiling tools like profvis and proffer empirically identify the places where code runs slowly.
 It is important to identify these bottlenecks before you try to optimize.
-Steps:
+Visit https://r-prof.github.io/proffer/#why-use-a-profiler to see a motivating example of profiling in action.

 The autometric package can monitor the CPU and memory consumption of the various processes in a targets pipeline.
 This is mainly useful for high-performance computing workloads with parallel workers.
 Please read https://wlandau.github.io/crew/articles/logging.html for details and examples.